AdelGann/AdelGann/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Java
-- ⚡ Favorite IDE is Nvim
+- ⚡ Favorite OS is Arch Linux
 - 📫 How to reach me: adelchaficgc@gmail.com